Photodynamic Therapy in Denver, CO

 Photodynamic Therapy involves the use of a photosensitizing agent called Levulan (5-aminolevulinic acid or ALA).
 This agent is applied to your skin and activated with and IPL and/or Blue Light.

 - This therapy treats precancerous lesions (Actinic Keratoses) and may provide significant improvement in sun-damaged skin, fine lines, and mottled pigmentation.
-Additionally, it improves pore size, skin texture and tautness, rosacea, sebaceous hyperplasia, and certain kinds of acne.
+Additionally, it improves pore size, skin texture, tautness, rosacea, sebaceous hyperplasia, and certain kinds of acne.
 It also reduces oil glands.

 What To Expect During Photodynamic Therapy

-A clinician will prepare your skin and then apply Levulan to your skin.
-The Levulan is left on your skin for an incubation period which may vary from person to person, but usually it is on your skin for 1–2 hours.
+A clinician prepares your skin and then applies Levulan to your skin.
+The Levulan is left on your skin for an incubation period, which varies from person to person, but usually it is on your skin for 1–2 hours.
 The Levulan is then activated with an IPL and/or a Blue Light.
 This can take anywhere from approximately 17 minutes to about 30 minutes.
-During the treatment you may feel stinging, tingling, prickling or burning of the lesions, but this will go away after treatment.
-Your skin will be cleaned and a moisturizer and sunscreen applied.
+During the treatment you may feel stinging, tingling, prickling, or burning of the lesions, but this will go away after treatment.
+Your skin is cleaned and a moisturizer and sunscreen is applied.

 Following photodynamic therapy, the treated areas will turn red and swollen for approximately 3–7 days.
 Sometimes temporary swelling of the lips and around the eyes occurs for a few days.
 Darker pigmented spots become darker for a period of 7–10 days and will then come off.
 You will peel.
 Some crusting may be noted.
 There will be some discomfort, but no significant pain.
 Repeat treatments are usually necessary for optimal results.